The Great Sustainability Compromise… thinking…“Out of the Planet”

 D5b.
 America Commits Billions to the Transition - Stock

 - The total stock capitalization of American fossil-fuel company stock is over 2.5 trillion dollars.

-- Some creative stock swap system must be guaranteed by law.
+- Some creative stock swap system must be developed.

 - One example: Each share of stock in a fossil-fuel company would ultimately be swapped for an equivalent-cost share (see note below) of a designated exchange-traded-fund (ETF) which holds stock in the top one hundred technology companies in America.